A classroom for TAPInto Greater Olean, a student-run hyperlocal news outlet.

 Journalism majors work for their degree

-Like all programs in the Jandoli School of Communication, the journalism major requires 400 hours of internships.
+Like all programs in the Jandoli School of Communication, the Journalism major requires 400 hours of internships.

 It's an impressive number, but it's a requirement our students readily achieve thanks to numerous on- and off-campus opportunities.
 What's more, many of our graduates say their internships not only made them job-ready right out of school, but also opened doors of opportunity.